NoodleOfDeath/GrammarKit/doc/getting-started.md

 # GrammarKit - Getting Started

-In order to make the most of this engine, the developer needs to be well educated on grammar theory, syntactical analysis, and abstract syntax trees.
-The engine itself is only as powerful as the grammar library files it implements.
+In order to make the most of this matcher, the developer needs to be well educated on grammar theory, syntactical analysis, and abstract syntax trees.
+The matcher itself is only as powerful as the grammar library files it implements.
 The following is a simple outline of a possible workflow to incorporate this framework into an application; note that the steps are not listed in any particular order.

 ## Installation